-Although cluster distribution remained consistent across CTRL and TFAM groups (Figure 3D), our data revealed a significant expansion of cluster 2 and a concomitant reduction of cluster 3 in mutants (Supplemental Table 2 and Figure 3F).
+Although cluster distribution remained consistent across CTRL and TFAM groups (Figure 3, panel D), our data revealed a significant expansion of cluster 2 and a concomitant reduction of cluster 3 in mutants (Supplemental Table 2 and Figure 3, panel F).

-Gene expression analysis also showed significant differences between CTRL and TFAM cell populations (Supplemental Table 3).
-Using a threshold of 1.5-fold change, the expression of 280 and 247 genes was significantly upregulated in CTRL and TFAM, respectively (Supplemental Table 3).
+Gene expression analysis also showed significant differences between CTRL and TFAM cell populations (Figure 3, panel D) (Supplemental Table 3).
+Using a threshold of 1.5-fold change, the expression of 280 and 247 genes were significantly upregulated in CTRL and TFAM, respectively (Supplemental Table 3).

-The expression of numerous genes associated with osteoblast differentiation and collagen posttranslational modifications was found to be upregulated in the CTRL group when compared with TFAM within cluster 2 or cluster 3.
-Specifically, there was a significant increase in Bglap and Bglap2 mRNAs in CTRL cluster 3 compared with TFAM, indicating a significant impairment in osteoblastic differentiation in TFAM periosteal cells (Supplemental Table 3 and Figure 3G).
-Additionally, levels of Colla1 and other collagen-related mRNAs were higher in CTRL clusters 2 and 3 (Supplemental Table 3 and Figure 3G).
+The expression of numerous genes associated with osteoblast differentiation and collagen posttranslational modifications was found to be upregulated in the CTRL group when compared to TFAM within cluster 2 or cluster 3.
+Specifically, there was a significant increase in Bglap and Bglap2 mRNAs in CTRL cluster 3 compared to TFAM, indicating a significant impairment in osteoblastic differentiation in TFAM periosteal cells (Supplemental Table 3) (Figure 3, panel G).
+Additionally, levels of collagen type 1 alpha 1 chain (Col1a1) and other collagen-related mRNAs were higher in CTRL clusters 2 and 3 (Supplemental Table 3) (Figure 3, panel G).

-The expression of the Serpinh1 gene, known for its role in the proper folding and assembly of collagen molecules, was higher in CTRL clusters 2 and 3 versus TFAM (Figure 3G and Supplemental Table 3).
-This upregulation suggested the presence of aberrant collagen posttranslational modifications in TFAM mutants, potentially compromising bone collagen integrity, akin to observations in osteogenesis imperfecta (OI) models with Serpinh1 mutations (17).
-Moreover, the expression of Pcolce gene, crucial for collagen fibril assembly and bone mechanical properties (18), was upregulated in both CTRL clusters (Supplemental Table 3 and Figure 3G).
-Additionally, secreted protein acidic and rich in cysteine (Sparc) mRNA was also expressed at higher levels in CTRL clusters 2 and 3 when compared with TFAM mutants (Supplemental Table 3).
-SPARC is integral to bone mineralization and matrix/cell signaling, with osteoblasts from patients with OI typically exhibiting reduced SPARC expression (19).
-Furthermore, mutations in SPARC have been identified in cases of recessive OI (19).
-Last, an upregulation of Cdkn1a mRNA expression was documented in TFAM cells across all clusters (Supplemental Table 3 and Figure 3G) along with Serpine1 mRNA, whose expression was elevated particularly in clusters 2 and 3 of TFAM mutants.
-These findings are suggestive of an activation of the TGFB pathway in mutant cells as both genes are downstream targets of TGFB signaling, a hallmark of OI (20).
-To further investigate TGFB signaling, we performed immunohistochemistry (IHC) for SMAD2 and phosphorylated (phospho-) SMAD2, critical components of the canonical TGFB signaling pathway.
-Our results revealed no significant difference in SMAD2 and phospho-SMAD2 levels between mutant and control periosteal cells, suggesting that canonical TGFB signaling is not altered in these cells (Supplemental Figure 5, A and B).
+The expression of the Serpinh1 gene, known for its role in the proper folding and assembly of collagen molecules, was higher in CTRL clusters 2 and 3 versus TFAM (Figure 3, panel G) (Supplemental Table 3).
+This upregulation suggested the presence of aberrant collagen posttranslational modifications in TFAM mutants, potentially compromising bone collagen integrity, akin to observations in Osteogenesis Imperfecta (OI) models with Serpinh1 mutations (18).
+Moreover, the expression of procollagen C-endopeptidase enhancer (Pcolce) gene, crucial for collagen fibril assembly and bone mechanical properties (19), was upregulated in both CTRL clusters (Supplemental Table 3; Figure 3, panel G), Additionally, secreted protein acidic and rich in cysteine (Sparc) mRNA was also expressed at higher levels in CTRL clusters 2 and 3 when compared to TFAM mutants (Supplemental Table 3).
+SPARC is integral to bone mineralization and matrix-cell signaling, with osteoblasts from OI patients typically exhibiting reduced SPARC expression (20).
+Furthermore, mutations in SPARC have been identified in cases of recessive OI (20).
+Lastly, an upregulation of cyclin-dependent kinase inhibitor 1A (Cdkn1a) mRNA expression was documented in TFAM cells across all clusters (Supplemental Table 3; Figure 3, panel G) along with Serpin1 mRNA, whose expression was elevated particularly in clusters 2 and 3 of TFAM mutants.
+These findings are suggestive of an activation of the TGFB pathway in mutant cells as both genes are downstream targets of TGFB signaling, a hallmark of OI (21).
+To further investigate TGFB signaling, we performed immunohistochemistry (IHC) for SMAD2 and phosphor-SMAD2, critical components of the canonical TGFB signaling pathway.
+Our results revealed no significant difference in SMAD2 and phospho-SMAD2 levels between mutant and control periosteal cells, suggesting that canonical TGFB signaling is not altered in these cells (Supplemental Figure 5, panels A and B).